 Avoiding phishing emails or spoofing can be less worrisome if you’re careful.
 Here are some savvy and proactive ways you can stay ahead of clever phishers.

 Think before you act.
 Be cautious.
 Think about whether it’s okay to send financial or other personal information in response to unsolicited requests.

 Verify first.
 Pick up the phone or send an email to contact financial institutions, your insurance agent, companies or other entities that are supposedly requesting your sensitive information.

-Be an eagle eye.
-Watch out for URLs that look like the real deal, but are spelled differently or have a different domain (.com, .gov, .org, etc.) Or, click the padlock icon in the website address field to confirm that the name matches the site you think you’re on.
+Use your eagle eye.
+Watch out for URLs that look like the real deal but are spelled differently or have a different domain (.com, .gov, .org, etc.).
+Or, click the padlock icon in the website address field to confirm that the name matches the site you think you’re on.

 Insure carefully.
-Consider getting American Family’s Identity Fraud Expense Endorsement offering high-value, low-cost coverage for expenses related to restoring your identity.
-Contact your American Family Insurance agent for details.
+Consider getting American Family’s identity fraud expense coverage offering high-value, low-cost coverage for expenses related to restoring your identity.
+Contact your American Family Insurance agent (Opens in a new tab) for details.